 Five Reasons for Change Management Failure

 quarter of change management projects produced the long term success they originally promised.
-This number should shock no one; the figure of 70% failure
+This number should shock no one; the figure of 70% failure of change

 Engineering and Construction Project Management

-ProjectPro held a successful Engineering and Construction Project Management in
+ProjectPro held a successful Engineering and Construction Project Management in-house course

 A unique team-building experience !